qjchen1972/dire/dll/README.md

-it is windows dll sample using GPU
+it is a sample for windows dll using GPU
 ====

 * build dll